amicloud/SealSlicer/README.md

 ### 🛠️ Printer Settings Module

 - **Status:** Basic Functionality Implemented.
-  - Load printer settings from `.toml` files for easy configuration and customization.
+  - Load printer settings from `.toml` files for easy configuration, customization, and sharing.
 - **Planned Functionality:**
   - GUI for creating and editing printer profiles
   - Some way to actually select a printer, it is currently hardcoded

+  ### 🫱🏿‍🫲🏻 User Settings Module

+- **Status:** Basic Functionality Implemented.
+  - Load user settings from `.toml` files for easy configuration, customization, and sharing.
+- **Planned Functionality:**
+  - GUI for creating and editing profiles
+  - Some way to actually select a profile, it is currently hardcoded

 ### 🖥️ Highly Responsive UI

 - **Status:** Implemented.
-- The user interface is responsive; however, slicing currently blocks the UI thread but that should be easy to resolve later -- low priority right now
+- Slicing is currently blocking the UI while saving the debug images to the drive. :shrug:

 ### 🔄 Multithreading